mesosphere/marathon-lb/README.md

   - `HAPROXY_DEPLOYMENT_ALT_PORT`: An alternate service port is required because Marathon requires service ports to be unique across all apps
 - Only use 1 service port: multiple ports are not yet implemented
 - Use the provided `zdd.py` script to orchestrate the deploy: the script will make API calls to Marathon, and use the HAProxy stats endpoint to gracefully terminate instances
-- The marathon-lb container must be run in privileged mode (to execute `iptables` commands) due to the issues outlined in the excellent blog post by the [Yelp engineering team found here](http://engineeringblog.yelp.com/2015/04/true-zero-downtime-haproxy-reloads.html)
 - If you have long-lived TCP connections using the same HAProxy instances, it may cause the deploy to take longer than necessary.
 The script will wait up to 5 minutes (by default) for connections to drain from HAProxy between steps, but any long-lived TCP connections will cause old instances of HAProxy to stick around.

 An example minimal configuration for a [test instance of nginx is included here](tests/1-nginx.json).
 You might execute a deployment from a CI tool like Jenkins with: